 Whenever you start a new presentation, it will contain one slide with the Title Slide layout.
 You can insert as many slides as you need from a variety of layouts.

-- Choose the desired slide layout from the menu that appears.
+Choose the desired slide layout from the drop-down menu that appears.